polkadot-developers/substrate-developer-hub.github.io/docs/getting-started/using-the-substrate-scripts.md

 where,

-`<module-name>` is the name for your new module.
+* `<module-name>` is the name for your new module.
 This is a _required_ parameter.

-`<author>` is the name of the author of this module.
+* `<author>` show the people or team who maintains this module.
 This is _optional_.

 This will create a new file named `<module-name>.rs` inside `runtime/src` sub-directory in your node runtime directory.
-Make sure you add references to this module in the `lib.rs` file of your node runtime.
+In order to enable this module, you need to add references to this module in the `lib.rs` file of your node runtime.

 For example, if you create a module as,